Audio Hotspots: What is it and how can I use it?

 What are Audio Hotspots?

-Audio hotspots allow you to add audio to your VR project.
-This is helpful when you are describing design choices to your client or providing details on specific objects in the scene.
+Audio hotspots allow you to add an audio or sound clip as a hotspot within your VR project.
+This is helpful for describing design choices to your client or providing details on specific objects in the scene, all while your client is immersed in your design.

 How to Uploaded Audio Files: